mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the unbiased estimator and its proof?

+In daily life, we use the word “bias” to mean that there is "...a tendency to believe that some people, ideas, etc., are better than others that usually results in treating some people unfairly" (Merriam Webster).
+In statistics, the word bias — and its opposite, unbiased — means the same thing, but the definition is a little more precise: If your statistic is not an underestimate or overestimate of a population parameter, then that statistic is said to be unbiased.

+In everyday life, people who are working with the same information arrive at different ideas/decisions based on the same information.
+Given the same sample measurements/data, people may derive different estimators for the population parameter (mean, variance, etc.).
+For this reason, we need to evaluate the estimators on some criteria (bias, etc.) to determine which is best.

+If you use an estimator once, and it works well, is that enough proof for you that you should always use that estimator for that parameter?
+Visualize calculating an estimator over and over with different samples from the same population, i.e. take a sample, calculate an estimate using that rule, then repeat.
+This process yields sampling distribution for the estimator.
+We look at the mean of this sampling distribution to see what value our estimates are centered around.
+We look at the spread of this sampling distribution to see how much our estimates vary.

 Unbiasness is one of the properties of an estimator in Statistics.
 If the following holds, where $\hat{\theta}$ is the estimate of the true population parameter $\theta$:

 $$